 In Honor of a Magnificent Warhorse

 In the history of human warfare, horses have paid nearly as great a price as men on the battlefield.
 Horses played a crucial role in Plains Indian warfare.
 In the Battle of the Little Bighorn, one mysterious horse has become an icon: the mighty blue roan warhorse of Hunkpapa Lakota No Two Horns, the cousin of Sitting Bull.
 His courageous stallion was shot and badly wounded SEVEN times but carried his wounded rider to safety off the battlefield before dying.
 His beloved stallion’s death haunted him for the rest of his life.
 No Two Horns was 24 at the time.

 How do we know about this extraordinary blue roan stallion?
 No Two Horns began to record his battlefield experiences on “ledgers” and other artwork after he was relegated to the Standing Rock Reservation that straddles North and South Dakota.
 (Ledgers are a Native American artform that flourished from the 1860s to the 1920s, mostly on reservations.
 Indians recounted their memories on rawhide, stone, wood, cloth, and paper.
 Ledgers became a valued legacy among Native Americans and historical scholars to reveal details of historical events.
-WATCH FOR A FUTURE POST ABOUT INDIAN LEDGERS!)
+(WATCH FOR FUTURE POSTS ABOUT INDIAN LEDGERS!)